 Private student loans with a cosigner

-Federal student loans usually don’t require a cosigner , but private student loans frequently do.
-In a 2014 analysis the Consumer Financial Protection Bureau found that about 90 percent of private student loans had a cosigner.3
+Federal student loans usually don’t require a cosigner, but private student loans frequently do.
+According to the research from the Consumer Financial Protection Bureau, the overwhelming majority of private student loans had a cosigner, typically a parent.3

 If the primary borrower of a private student loan dies, the cosigner may be required to continue making the payments.
-It can be a real hardship for some families.
+That can be a real hardship for some families.

-A private lender’s policy on a cosigner’s obligations after the primary borrower dies can also vary, depending on the institution and the student loan details.
+A private lender’s policy on a cosigner’s obligations after the primary borrower dies can also vary, depending on the institution and the student loan terms.
 Some will let the cosigner off the hook.

 If you have a private student loan account that does require your cosigner to keep making payments if you die, you have a couple of options for relieving your cosigner of that potential obligation.

 One is to refinance your loans in your name only; this might be an option if your credit and/or income have improved since the time you took out the loans.
 Another option is cosigner release.
-Not all lenders offer it, but those that do will evaluate you similarly to if you were refinancing.
+Not all lenders offer it, but those that do will evaluate you much like they would if you were refinancing.

 Perhaps the biggest problem with having a cosigner on your private student loan account is that if your cosigner dies, the lender could call the entire loan due under the loan’s automatic default terms.
 Following investigation by the Consumer Financial Protection Bureau, which fielded numerous complaints, many major lenders cut back on the practice.4 Still, it remains a possibility depending on the terms of the loan.

 Income tax on cancellation of student loan debt